stephenwaite/blog/content/page/about.md

 <center><h1>About OpenEMR Blog</h1></center>

 Welcome to OpenEMR Blog.
-This blog contains information on OpenEMR products and events, including OpenEMR open-source product announcements, community events, and community news.
+This blog contains information on award-winning OpenEMR products and events, including OpenEMR open-source product announcements, community events, and community news.

 To stay connected, you may subscribe to the RSS feed of our blog posts, or follow us on Twitter (@openemr).
 You are welcome to watch our software development and contribute to our project on Github (@openemr).
 For more information about OpenEMR, please visit our home page at https://www.open-emr.org.